 Dave Goulson was one of your teachers, and in a recent interview with TiME, he made us think about this idea of an alien looking at our planet and defining it as the “planet of the insects.”
 How threatened are insects in our world?

 Everyone knows about the use of pesticides and how our agricultural practices right now are not sustainable.
-Some measures are being taken in the right direction so that the impact of these practices is less severe, but there is still a long way to go.
+We are taking some measures.
+We are moving in the right direction so that the impact of these practices is less severe.
+There is still a long way to go.
 One of the significant issues here is land use changes.
 When you take an unspoiled piece of land and turn it into a supermarket, you will be destroying — for good — a lot of biodiversity there.
-We can see these changes every day.
-We, as young people, don’t know, but not so long ago, when you drove your car across the country, you would need to stop from time to time to wipe insects from your windshield, whereas now you don’t have to do it.
-That means there has been a massive decline in insects worldwide.

 Are ants more threatened than other insects?